Occupation of Istanbul: Enforcing the peace treaty

-Early pressure on the insurgency, April–June 1920
+Pressure on the insurgency, April–June 1920

 The British argued that the insurgency of the Turkish National Movement should be suppressed by local forces in Anatolia, with the help of British training and arms.
-In response to a formal British request, the Istanbul government appointed an extraordinary Anatolian general inspector Süleyman Şefik Pasha and a new Security Army, Kuva-i Inzibatiye, to enforce central government control with British support.
-The British also supported local guerrilla groups in the Anatolian heartland (they were officially called 'independent armies') with money and arms.
+In response to a formal British request, the Istanbul government appointed an Anatolian general inspector Süleyman Şefik Pasha and a new Security Army, Kuva-i Inzibatiye, to enforce central government control with British support.
+The British also supported local guerrilla groups in the Anatolian heartland (officially called 'independent armies') with money and arms.

-Ultimately, these forces were unsuccessful in quelling the nationalist movement.
+Despite this, combined attempts by British and local forces proved unsuccessful in quelling the nationalist movement.
 A clash outside İzmit quickly escalated, with British forces opening fire on the nationalists, and bombing them from the air.
 Although the attack forced the nationalists to retreat, the weakness of the British position had been made apparent.
 The British commander, General George Milne, asked for reinforcements of at least twenty-seven divisions.
-However, the British government was unwilling to channel these forces, as a deployment of this size could have had political consequences that were beyond the British government's capacity to handle.
+The British were unwilling to agree to a deployment of this size, as it could have political consequences that were beyond the British government's capacity to handle.

 Some Circassian exiles, who had emigrated to the Empire after the Circassian genocide may have supported the British—notably Ahmet Anzavur, who led the Kuva-i Inzibatiye and ravaged the countryside.
-Others, such as Hüseyin Rauf Orbay, who was of Ubykh descent, remained loyal to Atatürk, and was exiled to Malta in 1920 when British forces took the city.
-The British were quick to accept the fact that the nationalistic movement, which had hardened during World War I, could not be faced without the deployment of consistent and well-trained forces.
+Others, such as Hüseyin Rauf Orbay, who was of Ubykh descent, remained loyal to Kemal, and was exiled to Malta in 1920 when British forces took the city.
+The British were quick to accept the fact that the nationalistic movement, which had solidified during World War I, could not be faced without the deployment of reliable and well-trained forces.
 On 25 June the Kuva-i Inzibatiye was dismantled on the advice of the British, as they were becoming a liability.

 Presentation of the treaty to the Sultan, June 1920

 The treaty terms were presented to the Sultan in the middle of June.
-The treaty was harsher than anyone expected.
-However, because of the military pressure placed on the insurgency from April to June 1920, the Allies did not expect that there would be any serious opposition.
+The treaty was harsher than the Ottomans expected, because of the military pressure placed on the insurgency from April to June 1920, the Allies did not expect that there would be any serious opposition.

-In the meantime, however, Mustafa Kemal had set up a rival government in Ankara, with the Grand National Assembly.
-On 18 October, the government of Damat Ferid Pasha was replaced by a provisional ministry under Ahmed Tevfik Pasha as Grand Vizier, who announced an intention to convoke the Senate with the purpose of ratification of the Treaty, provided that national unity be achieved.
-This required seeking cooperation with Mustafa Kemal.
+Concurrently, Mustafa Kemal had set up a rival government in Ankara, the Grand National Assembly of Turkey.
+On 18 October, the government of Damat Ferid Pasha was replaced by a provisional ministry under Ahmed Tevfik Pasha as Grand Vizier, who announced the intention to convoke the Senate for the purpose of ratification of the Treaty, provided that national unity be achieved.
+This required seeking cooperation with Kemal.
 The latter expressed disdain to the Treaty and started a military assault.
 As a result, the Turkish Government issued a note to the Entente that the ratification of the Treaty was impossible at that time.